Tentacall/GridProjectHealth-Care/README.md

 - There models can be extreemly slow during training, so to check whats going on set `quite: False`

 - To run the web server run `flask run`, this takes a already trained file and corrosponding model.

+<a name="conclusion"></a>
+### Conclusion

+Our project on Diabetic Retinopathy detection using a **QDCNN has provided valuable insights** of technologies for medical image analysis.
+Through rigorous experimentation with various models, we have demonstrated the complexity and challenges inherent in diagnosing DR accurately.

+QCNN indeed has showed promise, but, it is evident that the current state of this technology and available resources is not yet practical for real-life applications.
+The **computational requirements and infrastructure constraints associated with quantum computing are significant hurdles** that need to be overcome before its integration into the medical field becomes feasible.

+It is apparent that alternative approaches in DL hold the key to bridging the gap between technological innovation and practical applicability.
+Exploring different types of **DL architectures, such as transfer learning, RNNs, and attention mechanisms, could offer more viable solutions for diabetic retinopathy detection**.

+Moving forward, it is crucial to continue investing in research and development to refine and optimize the fusion of the proposed solution the medical domain. **Collaborations between experts in quantum computing, DL, and medical experts are essential** for the integration process, making accurate and efficient DR detection a reality in the near future.